 - Lexington: Lexington-Fayette Urban County Government

 ADA-accessible benches were placed in a U-shaped, conversation-friendly configuration in Idle Hour Park.
-Watch a video about this project
+Video

 - New Orleans: FitLot

 The construction of a footbridge and walking path connected this community fitness park to the Lafitte Greenway, an active rails-to-trails pedestrian path.
 In addition, FitLot coaches provided more than 36 hours of free fitness coaching to older people from a community that suffers from one of the largest health disparity gaps in the nation.
-[WWL] Watch a video about this project
+[WWL] Video

 - Bethel: Bethel Area Age-Friendly